Michael Rose, BA 2013

 Samantha Cataldo BA, 2010

 Samantha Cataldo graduated in 2010 from Providence College with a degree in Art History, earning a certificate in Business Studies and minoring in Women’s Studies.
-She is now Assistant Curator at the Currier Museum of Art, Manchester, NH.
+She is Curator of Contemporary Art at the Currier Museum of Art, Manchester, NH.
 Cataldo was the Koch Curatorial Fellow at deCordova Sculpture Park and Museum in Lincoln, MA.
 There, she curated exhibitions including The Social Medium, a survey of social photography, and managed sculpture park commissions such as Oscar Tuazon’s Partners.
 She is also the editorial assistant for Public Art Dialogue, a peer reviewed journal which serves as a forum for critical discourse and commentary about the practice of public art.
 Among her writing credits are essays and editorial projects for deCordova exhibitions, including those mentioned above and The 2013 deCordova Biennial, as well as contributed essays in Art for Rollins: Volume II (forthcoming).
 Cataldo holds an MA in Art History and Museum Studies from Case Western Reserve University’s joint program with the Cleveland Museum of Art.

 Molly O’Brien, BA 2009